nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 Yeah.
 I mean, you would think that that would be the way that it actually works, but that's not the way it works by default.
 Really?
 Okay.
 Yep.

 Yeah.
-That is, that is all you, Samir.
+That is, that is all you, Simear.
 I do not use any of those spells.
 Oh, yeah?
 Uh-huh.

 Yep.
 They're all arcane, but not occult.
 Yeah.
 Most of these seem, air bubble just seems really useful.
 Okay.